kevvlvl/quarkus-microcks/README.md

 ...
 ```

-You can access microcks at the following URL `http://localhost:32774`, or quarkus dev services at `http://localhost:8080/q/dev-ui`
+You can access Microcks by finding the URL in the Quarkus dev services portal:  `http://localhost:8080/q/dev-ui` under `Dev Services`.
+In my case in the current iteration, it's `http://localhost:32796` (ports are randomized)

+In Microcks under `API | Services`, the imported openapi contract `OpenAPI Car API - 1.0.0`.
+This OpenAPI is used in tests where we want to mock another API using its openapi specification.